Family Travel on a Budget: Tips and Tricks (2025)

 Travelling is expensive and has only gotten more so.
 If you’re wondering to save money travelling with kids, then you’re in the right place.

-As a parent of 2 who’s travelled quite a bit with my kids, I’ve learned some good family travel on a budget strategies.
+As a parent of 2 who travels multiple times a year with my kids, I’ve learned some good family travel on a budget strategies.

-If you’ve seen friends’ vacation trips pop up on social media, as you see their smiling squinting faces having fun on the beach with palm trees around them and fancy drinks in hand, and found yourself wondering, how in the world they afford this?
+If you’ve seen friends’ vacation trips pop up on social media, and find yourself wondering, how in the world they afford this?
 Then you’re in the right place.

-Truth is, I can’t speak for other people, but I can give you some tips that have helped me travel to 10+ countries as a parent with my kids, and made plenty trips around my own country, Canada with children.
+Truth is, I can’t speak for other people, but I can give you some tips that have helped me spend 2 months in Northern Europe with my family of four this past spring.

 So, let’s jump in – family travel on a budget tricks!